pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `level`

-"`global` to use only a single, system-wide SP, `organizer` for multiple SPs, configured on the organizer-level.
+"`global` to use only a single, system-wide SP, `organizer` for multiple SPs, configured on the organizer level.
 Defaults to `organizer`.

 ## Service Provider configuration